-After consultation with our industry partners and a review of the recommendations in the Canadian Immunization Guide, 7th Edition (Updates 2012-2014), NSCC has set standard immunization requirements.
+After consultation with our industry partners and a review of the recommendations in the Canadian Immunization Guide, 7th Edition (Updates 2020-August), NSCC has set standard immunization requirements.
 These immunizations are for your protection as well as the clients that you will be serving.
 Failure to obtain the required immunizations and submit the Immunization form by the scheduled date may impact your ability to find a work placement.
-Inability to obtain a work placement will impact the student's ability to complete program requirements and proceed through to graduation.
+Inability to obtain a work placement will impact your ability to complete program requirements and proceed through to graduation.

 If your immunization status is unknown, you can have blood work done to confirm immunity for MMR, Hepatitis B and Varicella (chicken pox).
 If blood work confirms immunity, this can be noted on the NSCC immunization form, and no further immunization is required.